-Yoga Six recently unveiled its newest location in Torrey Hills Center in Carmel Valley, with a grand opening celebration at the studio on May 19.
+Yoga Six recently unveiled its newest location in Torrey Hills Center in

 The studio, formerly Sculpt Fusion Yoga founded by Kim Stahler nine years ago, was acquired by the national brand Yoga Six as part of its expansion efforts.
 Yoga Six has 12 locations in six cities nationwide including five in San Diego.